isomerpages/mccy-sgt/_media-center/0-features.md

 ---
 title: Featured Stories
-description: Find out more from the experiences of Singaporeans who are working together to create solutions for the community.
+description: Learn from the experiences of Singaporeans who are working together to create solutions for the community.
+Read more.
 permalink: /media-center/featured-stories
 ---